About VRF Groups

-Device42 users can create VRF groups in Device42 to manage overlapping IP Ranges via the main menu under Network -> VRF Groups.
+Device42 users can create VRF groups in Device42 to track and manage these overlapping IP Ranges via the main menu, Network -> VRF Group.
 Simply assign networks to VRF groups as appropriate, dividing your individual networks into VRF groups.
 IP addresses must be unique per VRF group, but you can have overlapping subnet ranges across VRF groups.

 Add/Edit a VRF Group page